What is EDI Mapping?

 How EDI Mapping Works

-Mapping EDI to ERP data structures are translated from an EDI standard format (EDIFACT, ANSI X12, etc.) to a proprietary file that can be easily ingested into a back end system (CSV format, txt, SAP IDoc, Flat File, or any ERP specific format).
+Mapping EDI to ERP data structures are translated from an EDI standard format (EDIFACT, ANSI X12, etc.) to a proprietary file that can be easily ingested into a back-end system (CSV format, txt, SAP IDoc, Flat File, or any ERP specific format).

-- As shown in the diagram, trading partner 1 uses Oracle ERP which uses a JSON internal format and trading partner 2 uses the SAP ERP system with IDoc internal format.
-To communicate a message to a trading partner 2, that JSON file needs to be converted into an EDI transaction and sent to a trading partner 2 using a standardized EDI Format like ANSI X12 or EDIFACT.
+• As shown in the diagram, trading partner 1 uses Oracle ERP which uses a JSON internal format and trading partner 2 uses the SAP ERP system with IDoc internal format.
+To communicate a message to trading partner 2, that JSON file needs to be converted into an EDI transaction and sent to trading partner 2 using a standardized EDI Format like ANSI X12 or EDIFACT.

-- Mapping for EDI systems is bilateral so EDI providers like Commport, map the dataflow in both directions.
+• Mapping for EDI systems is bilateral so EDI providers like Commport, map the dataflow in both directions.

 Benefits of EDI Mapping